 READ MORE: Tips For Treating Plantar Fasciitis

-There are many things you could do to help reduce sore feet during the day:
+There is a lot you can do to help reduce sore feet during the day.

-- When twisting your shoes, they should not be able to twist all around like the picture.
+When twisting your shoes, they should not be able to twist all around.
 That is a sign that it is too weak.